 The impact on search results is subtle, but Google does try to predict who and what you mean based on your previous search history and known interests.
 This can come up when a search term could mean two different things.

 Even if someone isn’t logged in they may see different search results based on the history stored in their current browser session.
 Google will have less data to draw from here, but it will continue to do its best to show what it thinks are the most relevant results for that customer.

 Google uses geolocation data to show the searcher results that are closest to them.
 There’s not much you can do about this.
 For brick and mortar businesses, Google will nearly always show results on the map that the searcher is one block away from before it shows a business that is a mile away.

-However, having an optimized Google My Business listing can give you visibility in the Maps pack (the three local search results you get when you search for a brick and mortar business) even when you aren’t the closest if you have better reviews than your competitor.
+However, having an optimized Google Business Profile listing can give you visibility in the Maps pack (the three local search results you get when you search for a brick and mortar business) even when you aren’t the closest if you have better reviews than your competitor.
 Learn more about why reviews are important.

 Customers can opt out of sharing location data with Google, but few do.
 Most who are searching for local businesses really are looking for the closest and most convenient options.
 In most cases, it doesn’t do them much good to see options that will take a long time to travel to.

 3. Your Device